zaiisao/Documentation/en/Video/publish_android.md

 title: Publish and Subscribe to Streams
 description:
 platform: Android
-updatedAt: Tue Dec 11 2018 20:50:52 GMT+0000 (UTC)
+updatedAt: Tue Dec 11 2018 20:50:55 GMT+0000 (UTC)
 ---
 # Publish and Subscribe to Streams
-Before publishing or subscribing to any streams, ensure that you have finished preparing the development environment and joined the channel.
-See [Integrate the SDK](../../en/Video/android_video.md) for more information.
+Before publishing or subscribing to any streams, ensure that you prepared the development environment and joined the channel.
+See [Integrate the SDK](../../en/Video/android_video.md).

 ## Implementation
 ###  Enable the video mode